fgbossema/fgbossema.github.io/cv.md

 ---
 ## Currently
 `2018-`
-PhD student, Centrum Wiskunde & Informatica, Amsterdam
+__Centrum Wiskunde & Informatica__

+PhD student on the Impact4Art project, in collaboration with Rijksmuseum Amsterdam

 ## Education